EchoGen: Generating Visual Echoes in Any Scene via Feed-Forward Subject-Driven Auto-Regressive Model: Experiment

 We compare EchoGen with three categories of prior works: (1) test-time fine-tuning methods that require per-subject optimization; (2) unified generation models with large-scale pre-training; and (3) feed-forward approaches that share the same paradigm as ours and constitute our most baselines.

 \textbf{Quantitative results}.
 We benchmark EchoGen performance against contemporary subject-driven diffusion-based methods in the DreamBench dataset~\citep{ruiz2023dreambooth}, with quantitative results summarized in \Cref{tab:DreamBench}.
-EchoGen achieves performance that is on par with or superior to leading diffusion-based approaches in the core metrics of subject fidelity and text alignment, and demonstrates balanced performance across evaluation axes.
+EchoGen achieves performance that comparable or superior to leading diffusion-based approaches in the core metrics of subject fidelity and text alignment, and demonstrates balanced performance across evaluation axes.
 In contrast, several baselines, such as IP-Adapter~\citep{ye2023ip} exhibit significant weaknesses in specific metrics.
 Furthermore, the adoption of the visual autoregressive paradigm provides a clear efficiency advantage: EchoGen’s inference latency for a 1024$\times$1024 image is under 6 seconds, representing a significant acceleration over the more than 10 seconds required by its diffusion-based counterparts.
 Overall, these results indicate that EchoGen combines strong generative quality with markedly improved efficiency, offering a competitive alternative for subject-driven synthesis.
+Since existing methods often adopt different evaluation protocols, we re-implement representative diffusion-based baselines and compare them with our model under a unified setting (see~\Cref{sec:more_abla}).
+The results demonstrate that our approach achieves comparable or superior performance while consistently reducing inference latency.

 \textbf{Qualitative results}. \Cref{fig:quali} presents a rigorous qualitative comparison with prominent diffusion-based frameworks, revealing substantial advantages of our model in both subject fidelity and prompt correspondence.
 EchoGen exhibits the ability to render high-fidelity details, such as the precise reconstruction of the teapot spout and the nuanced texture of the sloth plushie, and we attribute this capability to our dual-path semantic-content feature injection design.
 In contrast, baselines including IP-Adapter~\citep{ye2023ip} and OminiControl~\citep{tan2025ominicontrol} exhibit characteristic failure cases, corroborating EchoGen’s robustness.
 EchoGen also demonstrates more consistent compliance with textual prompts, avoiding the language deviations observed in the generations of the duck toy and cat instances by IP-Adapter.